We Jews certainly know how to make a difficult situation harder, right? Hello vegan Passover – I’m looking at you.

 I first did a vegan Pesach back in about 1997.
 It was also the first time I’d made Pesach away from my parents’ house.
 But I was in Israel, so it was a bit easier.
 And I was living with a long-term vegan, and she’d figured a lot of it out.
 The first and most important thing was…

 Eat all the kitniot!

-Eating kitniot makes a vegan Pesach diet a lot less restrictive, and also a LOT more nutritionally sound.
+Eating kitniot makes a vegan Passover diet a lot less restrictive, and also a LOT more nutritionally sound.
 I personally believe there are solid reasons for everyone, not just vegans, to eat kitniot on Pesach (here’s an article I wrote about it several years ago).
 However, if that’s not your thing, then that’s fine too – no judgements.
 But if you haven’t traditionally eaten kitniot, and you’re vegan, and especially if you have a growing child or teenager who is vegan, you should consider speaking to a trusted and sympathetic rabbi to ask for permission to eat kitniot, on the basis of nutritional necessity.
 No point in ending the festival malnourished, is there?

 It’s also OK to let your vegan kids eat kitniot even if the rest of the family abstains.
-It’s permissible to own and serve kitniot on Pesach, even if you don’t eat it yourself, so if humous on matza is the only protein your vegan child gets all week, don’t worry about having it in your fridge!
+It’s permissible to own and serve kitniot on Passover, even if you don’t eat it yourself, so if humous on matza is the only protein your vegan child gets all week, don’t worry about having it in your fridge!